 A great community initiative is run by a local resident in John St Brunwick who recycles bikes and makes them freely available to borrow by signing in when you wish to use them.

 Moreland council is creating programs to get more women and children riding bikes, also with Neighbourly Ride, Brunswick Cycling Club and local businesses partnering, it's about everyone working together.

 The importance of wearing helmets in preventing acquired brain injury and wearing bright clothing, many people attending the ride had floor jackets, 'flouro is the new black'.

-Creating awareness on shared paths by using the bike bell, or saying 'passing on your right' to let people know that you re passing other riders and pedestrians.
+Creating awareness on shared paths is also important by using the bike bell, or saying 'passing on your right' to let people know that you are passing other riders and pedestrians.

-Who have generously supported us form the very beginning and their going commitment enables us to prosper
+Who have generously supported us from the very beginning and their ongoing commitment enables us to prosper.

 Cycles Galleria Brunswick

 For bring their marquee, bike stand & tools, Leeana Kate-James (whom we are honoured for spending her 40th Birthday weekend with us) & Kian Lerh-McKinnon for looking after the riders bikes.